1. Internal Moderation Policy

 Centres should note that a Statement of Special Educational Needs (SEN) does not automatically qualify the learner for reasonable adjustment to assessment, as:

 the SEN statement may not contain a recent assessment of the needs; and

 the reasonable adjustment may compromise assessment (as identified in 1.3 above).

 The College of Public Speaking understands that if a centre misuses the reasonable adjustment policy, then the awarding body will take appropriate action.
 Such action will range from advice and action for the centre through to the implementation of steps to manage assessment malpractice; this could ultimately lead to the recall of certificates, removal of qualification approval or removal of centre approval.

 2.1 What is special consideration?

-A special consideration is consideration given following a period of assessment for a learner who:
+A special consideration is a consideration given following a period of assessment for a learner who:

 A special consideration cannot give the learner an unfair advantage, nor must its use cause the user of a certificate to be misled regarding a learner's achievement.
 The learner's results must reflect real achievement in assessment and not potential ability.
 To this end, special considerations can only be a small post-assessment adjustment to the mark or outcome.